 A good example of this principle in action is when a man has an erection.
-Whilst erect, the superifical dorsal vein can often be seen.
+While erect, the superficial dorsal vein can often be seen.
 However, when flaccid, this vein moves away from the surface of the skin and is no longer visible.

 This extra blood flow can explain why bodybuilders are more vascular during a workout.
-Whilst lifting weights, blood often fills the working muscles, resulting in a pump/increased vascularity.
+While lifting weights, blood often fills the working muscles, resulting in a pump and increased vascularity.

-Equally when it’s cold, blood rushes inwards, in an attempt to keep the vital organs as warm as possible.
+Equally, when it’s cold, blood rushes inward in an attempt to keep the vital organs as warm as possible.

-Another bodybuilder put this concept to the test, where it was effective again (see below).
+Another bodybuilder put this concept to the test, and it was effective again (see below).